sharife/goldenthread-v2/site/content/posts/no-summary-online-conversations-with-artists-the-dont-fit-in-a-box.md

 ---
-title: "NO SUMMARY: Online Conversations with Artists the Don't Fit in a Box"
+title: "NO SUMMARY: Online Conversations with Artists that Don't Fit in a Box"
 date: 2020-09-29T00:05:23.846Z
 description: "We are thrilled to announce an ongoing bi-weekly Series of artists in conversation with our visionary artistic director Torange Yeghiazarian